-DPCD will continue to administer Salem H.O.P.E.
-(Human Organization Partnership Effort), a networking group of human service agencies that serve Salem residents, offering a forum for agencies to learn about the services being provided by other agencies in order to fill in gaps, coordinate efforts and avoid the duplication of services.
-All human service agency representatives are invited to participate.
-Through this program, agency representatives are introduced to each other and exchange information, announcements and updates.
+The DPCD leads Salem H.O.P.E.
+(Human Organization Partnership Effort), a networking group of human service agencies that serves Salem residents.
+Salem H.O.P.E. provides an opportunity for agencies to learn about the services being provided by other agencies in order to fill in gaps, coordinate efforts and avoid duplication of services.
+Prior to the pandemic all human service agencies were invited to attend the quarterly Salem H.O.P.E. breakfast meetings held at rotating agency locations.
+Through this program, agency representatives (re-)introduced to each other and exchange information, announcements and updates.
+Since the COVID-19 pandemic, Salem HOPE does not meet.
+However, remaining active was the Salem HOPE distribution list for agencies to share virtual events, programs, job opportunities and other information.